-So often, when I see advice regarding a college education, people speak of a college degree as some sort of magic ticket that will raise your income level.
+So often, when I see advice giving reasons to go to college, people speak of a college degree as if it’s some sort of magic ticket that will raise your income level.
 “A college degree is worth $500,000 more income over a person’s lifetime” or something to that effect is constantly touted.

 This idea often pops up in the questions I get from readers.
 A reader will ask me if they should go back to school, not because they want to learn, but because they believe this piece of paper will directly increase their earnings.

 I’ll state it right now: The piece of paper you receive at the end of your college career will do nothing to directly increase your earnings.
 Nothing.
 A college degree will simply help you to get your foot in a few more doors.
 It will not get you a job simply because you have that degree.

 What will get you that job is what you bring to the table after you get your foot in the door.
 Yes, you have that B.A. or B.S. on your resume, but what else do you have that will impress?
 What other skills do you have that will make money for your employer or for the business you hope to start?

 In the end, it’s about the skills and attributes you bring to the table, not about the piece of paper you hold.